jbock-java/zerobuilder/beans.md

 it is often not necessary to ignore the getter.
 Zerobuilder will assume that the collection is mutable and adapt the builder code accordingly.

+### Empty collections

+Zerobuilder generates convenience methods to define empty collections of type `java.util.Set` or `java.util.List`.
+The [documentation for values](values.md) explains this in more detail.